chad-russell/nix-k3s-cluster/README.md

 - **Zero-Trust Networking**: Applications are only accessible via your private Tailscale network
 - **Encrypted Secrets**: All sensitive data is encrypted with sops-nix before being committed
-- **Simple & Secure**: Lightweight sidecar approach that's easy to understand and debug
 - **Declarative Security**: All security configurations are version-controlled
+- **Automatic Secret Rotation**: Secrets are re-applied on every system rebuild